Billionaire Jeffrey Epstein accused of paying girls as young as 14 for sex

-NEW YORK -- Eleven years after letting billionaire financier Jeffrey Epstein off lightly with a once-secret plea deal, the U.S. government is taking another run at putting the wealthy sex offender behind bars with new sex-trafficking charges alleging he abused dozens of underage girls as young as 14.

-Federal prosecutors on Monday announced sex trafficking and conspiracy charges against Epstein, who was arrested Saturday related to alleged incidents in Florida and New York City.
+Federal prosecutors on Monday announced sex trafficking and conspiracy charges against the 66-year-old Epstein, who was arrested Saturday related to alleged incidents in Florida and New York City.

 Court documents unsealed Monday show Epstein is charged with creating and maintaining a network that allowed him to sexually exploit and abuse dozens of underage girls, with alleged victims as young as 14 at the time.